cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 ### Example-based synthesis of hidden functions

 Of course, this program is only useful if we can provide an implementation `f` for `φ` for which the program can perform the task.
 This is where example-based synthesis comes in.
 During the rewrite process, we maintain a mapping from program identifiers to their corresponding values in the traces.
-Then, we use these mappings to compute a set of input-output constraints that `f` must satisfy.
-Using these input-output examples, we can use an off-the-shelf synthesizer from examples to generate an implementation of `φ`. <span style="font-variant:small-caps;">Syren</span> supports [Rosette](https://emina.github.io/rosette/index.html) ([Torlak et al., Onward!
-2013](https://dl.acm.org/doi/10.1145/2509578.2509586)) or [cvc5](https://cvc5.github.io/) ([Barbosa et al., TACAS 2022](https://doi.org/10.1007/978-3-030-99524-9_24)) as synthesizers from examples.
+Then, we use these mappings to compute a set of input-output constraints that `f` must satisfy, and feed them to an off-the-shelf synthesizer from examples to generate an implementation of `φ`. <span style="font-variant:small-caps;">Syren</span> supports two such synthesizers: [Rosette](https://emina.github.io/rosette/index.html) ([Torlak et al., Onward!
+2013](https://dl.acm.org/doi/10.1145/2509578.2509586)) and [cvc5](https://cvc5.github.io/) ([Barbosa et al., TACAS 2022](https://doi.org/10.1007/978-3-030-99524-9_24)).

-Looking at the program above and the traces that originated it side-by-side, we see that the first argument of `φ`, `i_0`, corresponds to the instance ID in the traces, so its value must be `["i-12345"]` to reproduce the behavior in Trace #1 or `["i-54321"]` to reproduce Trace #2.
-The second argument of `φ`, `x_1`, corresponds to the response of the first API call, `ec2.StopInstances`, and the third argument to the second API call, `ec2.DescribeInstanceStatus`.
-The output of `φ` is a boolean value that indicates whether the instance has not yet stopped and needs to be forced to stop (which is `false` for the first trace and `true` for the second trace).
+Looking at the program above and the traces that originated it side-by-side, we can read off the values `φ`'s arguments take in each trace: `i_0` is the instance ID, and `x_1` and `x_2` are the responses of the two API calls, as annotated in the constraints below.
+The output of `φ` is a Boolean value that indicates whether the instance has not yet stopped and needs to be forced to stop: `false` for the first trace and `true` for the second.

-So, for the traces and program in this example, we know the implementation of `f` must be such that:
+So, for the traces and program in this example, we know `f` must be such that:

 ```syren
 f(["i-12345"], /* parameter i_0 */